How to become a nutritionist

 - a degree in a relevant subject for postgraduate study

-You could also consider work experience in sectors like;
+You could also consider work experience in:

 - food safety